JHU-PL-Lab/www-fpse/lecture/more-modules.md

 ```

 * `[@@deriving compare]` is analogous to `equal` except it makes a `compare` function instead of `equal`
+* We covered this in the variants lecture

 ```ocaml
 # type nucleotide = A | C | G | T [@@deriving compare];;